srest2021/atclean/README.md

 - `Nclip_max`: The threshold of clipped measurements for a bin.

 - `Ngood_min`: The threshold of good measurements for a bin.

+To read more about how we determine which bins are "bad", please refer to Section 3.3 of our paper (link at the top of this documentation).

 #### Arguments
 Arguments will override default config file settings if specified.